Saturday, 3 January 2015

-The feast of St. Thomas the Apostle is a double rite feast.
-The liturgical colour of the day is red.
+The feast of St. Thomas the Apostle is of double rite and its liturgical colour is red.
 According to tradition St. Thomas preached the Gospel in Asia and the Indian sub-continent.
 He is believed to have founded, inter alia, the St. Thomas Christians on the West coast of India, one of several groups using the East-Syrian family of liturgies.
-Today is also the Ember Friday in Advent.
+Today is also the Ember Saturday in Advent.

 The antiphons sung at Lauds are sung in due order at the Horae Minores.
 At Prime the festal psalms (53, 118i & 118ii) are sung and the lectio brevis is Ibant Apostoli.

-At second Vespers the antiphons Juravit Dominus etc are sung with psalms 109, 112, 115, 125 & 138.
-The antiphon on the Magnificat is Quia vidisti me, Thoma etc and the Advent feria is commemorated with the Great 'O' Antiphon O Oriens and the collect of the preceding Sunday.
+At Vespers the antiphons Juravit Dominus etc are sung with Pss.
+109, 112, 115, 125 & 138.
+The Office hymn is Exsultet caelum laudibus.
+After the collect of the feast the fourth Sunday of Advent is commemorated with the Great 'O' antiphon O Oriens and the collect of the Sunday.
 At Compline the Dominical preces are omitted.